 Indeed, unlike in stock markets, even the biggest players will have trouble manipulating the price action in major currency pairs beyond a matter of hours.
 Two exceptions to that, are a few central banks and crooked forex brokers.
 Fortunately, dishonest brokers can be identiﬁed and avoided with some research, and central bank intervention risk is usually known or soon uncovered after the ﬁrst incident, putting markets on guard.
 The more liquid the market, the easier it is to be proﬁtable.

 Prices are fairer and more stable, less subject to sudden unpredictable movements.
 You should generally avoid trading in illiquid markets, except on rare occasions when trying to enter positions at bargain prices offered by those desperate to close a position.
 Forex markets trading volumes dwarf those of equities.
-Latest estimates put average daily forex turnover at around $4.71 trillion, of which individual retail traders alone account for about $1.5 trillion.
+The latest estimates put average daily forex turnover at around $6.59 trillion per day in 2019, according to the 2019 Triennial Central Bank Survey of FX and over-the-counter (OTC) derivatives markets (Forex Turnover), of which individual retail traders alone account for about $2 trillion.
 That huge trading volume, going on 24 hours a day, means abundant buyers and sellers are usually present at any given time.
 That means you’re more likely to get a fair price no matter when you buy or sell.
 It means that you rarely see partial ﬁlls, which are cases in which you can only buy or sell part of your intended order.

 Forex markets often react to changing conditions before other markets, providing valuable advanced warning of possible trend changes.
-As we’ll learn later, certain currencies tend to move in the same direction as “risk assets” like stocks or industrial commodities, and others tend to act like “safe haven assets” like bonds.
+As detailed with examples and illustrations in the forex trading masterclass, certain currencies tend to move in the same direction as “risk assets” like stocks or industrial commodities, and others tend to act like “safe haven assets” like bonds.
 When these correlations break down, that too can often be a warning of a change in direction for other markets.

 In most stock markets, the specialist is a single entity that serves as buyer and seller of last resort and controls the spread, which is the difference between the buy and sell price for a given stock.
 Though in theory they are regulated and supervised to prevent they are abusing that power to manipulate prices at the expense of the trading public, specialists are experts at knowing when they can get away with a degree of this and force you to buy higher or sell lower.
 In forex, no single specialist regulates prices of individual currency pairs.
 Rather, multiple exchanges and brokers are competing for your business.
 Though the lack of centralized exchanges can complicate regulation, competition and easy access to pricing information have brought competitive pricing.